Hokitika Golf Club

 Westward Ho! is the only out hole that runs truly perpendicular to the ocean, all others being parallel or nearly parallel.
 An elevated tee ensures the 154-yard par three seventh hole plays slightly downhill.
 Once here, you have reached the furthest hole on the course.
 Putting out, you begin your journey back.

-According to Mr George Peper and Mr Malcolm Campbell, authors of one of our favourite golf book True Links, there are only 246 true links golf courses in the world.
+According to Mr. George Peper and Mr. Malcolm Campbell, authors of one of our favorite golf books True Links, there are only 246 true links golf courses in the world.
 And Hokitika Golf Club is one of nine true links golf courses of New Zealand!

 As any links player can relate to, we began playing in relatively calm winds that changed in the middle of our round.
 Our refreshing warm gentle breeze was replaced by a cold wind, which to be honest, made us relieved to finish the Home hole.